 Background and activities

-- Rita Elmkvist-Nilsen has a dual background in Visual Culture/Media Studies and Biology
+- A dual background in Biology and Visual Culture/Media Studies/Knowledge formation

-- Her PhD is an investigation of neuroimaging technologies as formative, knowledge producing apparatuses.
-She is a member of the interdisciplinary research group Picturing the Brain: Perspectives on Neuroimaging.
+- PhD project: Neuroimaging technologies as formative, knowledge producing apparatuses.
 Her PhD is supervised by Aud Sissel Hoel (NTNU) and co-supervised by Anne Beaulieu (University of Groningen) and funded by the Research Council of Norway and NTNU.

-- Her master's thesis is a phenomenological study of the epistemological, mnemonic, and formative qualities of the photographic medium, supervised by Terje Borgersen (NTNU)
+- Master's thesis: a phenomenological study of the documentary, epistemological, mnemonic, and formative qualities of the photographic medium, supervised by Terje Borgersen (NTNU)

 - Images of knowledge